github/docs/content/developers/overview/replacing-github-services.md

 ---
 title: Replacing GitHub Services
-intro: 'If you''re still relying on the deprecated {% data variables.product.prodname_dotcom %} Services, learn how to migrate your service hooks to webhooks.'
+intro: 'If you\'re still relying on the deprecated {% data variables.product.prodname_dotcom %} Services, learn how to migrate your service hooks to webhooks.'
 redirect_from:
   - /guides/replacing-github-services/
   - /v3/guides/automating-deployments-to-integrators/